 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

 A: There's a couple I'd name.
 One is called "Uncovered."
 It's a collection of covers that David Nail released a few years ago and I did all the piano/synth work on it.
 I think we did some really cool arranging of some familiar songs.
-Another project that is Ruthie Collins' newest record "Cold Comfort".
-I played piano on it and it was fun doing it the "old" way where we all tracked together at Curb Studios in Nashville.
+Another project that is Ruthie Collins' record "Cold Comfort".
+I played piano on it; we tracked live at Curb Studios in Nashville.
 It's a record with great writing and production and 100% worth the listen.
-And lastly, I produced David Nail's last EP "Bootheel 2020" and self-produced my LP "Expectations."
+And lastly, I produced David Nail's EP's "Bootheel 2020" and "Bootheel 2021" and I produced my LP "Expectations."
 I think both of these are great examples of some of my instincts as a producer and the colors and textures I find really pleasing.
 Any artist is of course proud of the work they release but I'm really happy with the stuff I've done under my name as well as Common Heights.

 Q: What are you working on at the moment?